Tips for data types

 Use of static and dynamic features

-Although all features except DOY in our AdaSTEM Demo are static features, the model fully support dynamic feature input.
+in our AdaSTEM Demo are static features, the model fully support dynamic feature input.

 Noteworthy, the choice of static or dynamic features depends on some aspects:

-1. Model assumption: Does the target value vary in response to static summaries or agilely in response to realtime changes?
+- Model assumption: Does the target value vary in response to static summaries or agilely in response to realtime changes?

-2. Scale of interest: Are you interested in overall smoothed pattern or zig-zag chaotic pattern?
+- Scale of interest: Are you interested in overall smoothed pattern or zig-zag chaotic pattern?

-4. Anchor the prediction set: Make sure you use the same dynamic variables in your prediction set if they are used to train the model.
+splits data into smaller spatiotemporal grids.
+It may induce local overfitting to some extent.
+By using dynamic features, you should be additionally cautious for overfitting in the scale of time. - Anchor the prediction set: Make sure you use the same dynamic variables in your prediction set if they are used to train the model.
 This may cause additional computational challenges.

 Likewise, we use static features for several reasons:

-1. In our demonstration, static features are used as "geographical configuration".
+- In our demonstration, static features are used as "geographical configuration".
 In other words, we are interested in how birds choose different types of land according to the season.
 These static features are highly summarized and have good representation for biogeographic properties.

-2. We are interested in large-scale season pattern of bird migration, and are not interested in transient variation like hourly weather.
+- We are interested in large-scale season pattern of bird migration, and are not interested in transient variation like hourly weather.

-3. Keeping only DOY as dynamic features (temporal variables) reduces the work in compiling a prediction set.
-Instead of making a realtime one, now we only need to change DOY (by adding one each time) and feed it to stemflow.
-It also reduces memory/IO use.
+as dynamic features (temporal variables) reduces the work in compiling a prediction set.
+Instead of making a realtime one, now we only need to change DOY (by adding one each time) and feed it tostemflow

 We recommend users thinking carefully before choosing appropriate features, considering the questions above and availability of computational resources.